loda-lang/loda-programs/oeis/list5.md

 * [A286752](http://oeis.org/A286752) ([program](286/A286752.asm)): {010010->null}-transform of the infinite Fibonacci word A003849.
 * [A286753](http://oeis.org/A286753) ([program](286/A286753.asm)): Positions of 0 in A286752; complement of A286753.
 * [A286754](http://oeis.org/A286754) ([program](286/A286754.asm)): Positions of 1 in A286752; complement of A286753.
+* [A286770](http://oeis.org/A286770) ([program](286/A286770.asm)): Binary representation of the diagonal from the corner to the origin of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 221", based on the 5-celled von Neumann neighborhood.
 * [A286772](http://oeis.org/A286772) ([program](286/A286772.asm)): Decimal representation of the diagonal from the corner to the origin of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 221", based on the 5-celled von Neumann neighborhood.
 * [A286773](http://oeis.org/A286773) ([program](286/A286773.asm)): Decimal representation of the diagonal from the origin to the corner of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 221", based on the 5-celled von Neumann neighborhood.
 * [A286778](http://oeis.org/A286778) ([program](286/A286778.asm)): Sum of the common path length over all 2-tuples of nodes in a complete binary tree of height n.